cloudfoundry/docs-dev-guide/installcf/cf.html.md

   <div class="break"></div>
 </div>

-The current status of the application, for example "running", "flapping", "stopped", is returned.
+The current status of the application is returned.
+Examples: "running", "flapping", or "stopped".
 If only a subset of application instances are running, the percentage of instances that are running is shown.

 #### <a id='instances'></a> instances ####

 List the instances of the specified application.

 <div class="command-doc">